rwblokzijl/stablecoin-survey/paper.md

 they mint and a coin they will be able to buy it back again at a lower price.
 This can lead to the market price of the token rising to a different price level, and the peg can stabilise at a price level that is higher or lower than any collateral held.

-The price level of the token is thus determined by what the market believes it is worth.
+The price level of the token is thus still determined by what the market believes it is worth.
 There is some indication however, that the coin will not drop below 1 dollar, since that is the value that is returned to investors in the case of margin calls or a global settlement scenario.

 In this scenario, the speculator takes on a certain amount of risk speculating on the value of the collateral and the price of the token.
 Initially it seems